The answer to the meta is the number that has been left out of the grid in 4 places

 Thanks, Ben.
 Really needed the brain distraction today!

-Meg 2s · about 1 month ago
+Meg 2s · 3 months ago

 My first Google yielded 237.
 I had no idea that a cup is not a cup is not a cup.